ADD CONDITION

 Renal Impairment

 If you have kidney problems, it's important to know that the drug insert does not provide specific information about dosage adjustments, special monitoring, or safety considerations for your condition.
-This means that there are no tailored guidelines for how this medication may affect you if you have renal impairment (kidney issues).
+This means that there are no tailored guidelines for how this medication may affect you if your kidneys are not functioning properly.

-Always consult your healthcare provider for personalized advice and to ensure that any medication you take is safe and appropriate for your health situation.
-They can help determine the best course of action based on your kidney function and overall health.
+Always consult your healthcare provider for personalized advice and to ensure that any medication you take is safe and appropriate for your kidney health.
+They can help monitor your condition and make any necessary adjustments to your treatment plan.

 Hepatic Impairment